 Step 3: Push all necessary root and intermediate certificates

-Note: Installing a root certificate on a device is a very privacy and security sensitive operation.
-Please ensure you only install trust roots you obtained and verified from sources you trust.
+Important: Installing a root certificate on a device is a sensitive operation.
+Make sure you only install root certificates you obtained and verified from sources you trust.

 Step 4: Configure Smart Card Connector to auto-allow communication

-Apps like Citrix and Charismathics will need to contact the Smart Card Connector to communicate with users’ cards and readers.
-As cards and readers contain sensitive user information, the connector app will show users a permission dialog before granting access to any app.
+Apps like Citrix and DriveLock need to contact the Smart Card Connector to communicate with users’ cards and readers.
+As cards and readers contain sensitive user information, the connector app show users a permission dialog before granting access to any app.

-Admins can remove this step for users by auto-granting such permissions via app configuration on the management console.
-For information about installing custom policies for apps and extensions, see Policy for extensions.
+You can auto-grant permissions in the Admin console.
+For information on installing custom policies for apps and extensions, see Policy for extensions.

-Note: Whitelisting these apps will potentially provide third parties access to your users' personal information such as certificates on a smart card.
-Please make sure you have the appropriate notification and consent flows with your users for collecting and sharing of their personal information.
+Important: Allowlisting these apps potentially provides third parties access to users' personal information such as certificates on a smart card.
+Make sure you have the appropriate notification and consent flows with users for collecting and sharing their personal information.

-Step 5 (Optional): Configure Chrome to auto-select certificates for URLs
+Step 5 (Optional): Configure Chrome OS to auto-select certificates for URLs

-Your users should now be all set to use their smart cards!
-All they have to do is login from any Chromebook with their Google credentials.
-The settings you configured will be downloaded and applied and all your users have to do is navigate to HTTPS websites and Chrome will prompt them to use certificates it has detected off their cards to authenticate them into their remote systems.
+Users can sign in from any Chromebook with their Google username and password to start using their smart cards.
+The settings you configured are downloaded and applied.
+Users can navigate to HTTPS websites and they are prompted to use certificates detected on their smart cards to authenticate them into their remote systems.

 Step 6 (Optional): Configure Virtual Desktop Environment

-In case you are using a virtual desktop environment such as Citrix or VMware, you will need to properly configure them to allow smart card access through as well as smart card redirection into the virtualized session.
-Full configuration instructions for the various vendors can be found on their sites: [Citrix documentation].
+If you're using a virtual desktop environment such as Citrix or VMware®, you must configure them to allow smart card access as well as smart card redirection into the virtualized session.

-This is most likely an issue with configuration of root and intermediary certificates.
-Please ensure that you have followed the instructions to set those properly.
-If this issue keeps happening, it is probably best to file a bug report with more information.
+There might an issue with configuration of root and intermediary certificates.
+Make sure that you followed the instructions to set those properly.
+If it keeps happening, file a bug report with more information.

-Chrome keeps connection open after card is removed
+Chrome OS keeps connection open after card is removed

 No UI feedback on wrong PIN

-If users enter a wrong PIN, Charismathics does not offer any direct feedback in the dialog.
-The user will need to navigate to the site to be asked for the PIN again.
+If users enter a wrong PIN, DriveLock does not tell the user that this has happened.
+The user needs to navigate to the site to be asked for the PIN again.

 Certificates provided are not filtered

-All certificates are provided to the system regardless of their type e.g. certificates for email signing are also shown in the drop-down dialog.
+All certificates are provided to the system regardless of their type.
+For example, certificates for email signing are also shown in the list.
 This might lead to user confusion.
-Properly configuring certificate auto-selection is crucial in cases like these to entirely avoid confusion in the deployment.
+You must properly configure certificate auto-selection to avoid confusion in the deployment.

-Description of the issue and instructions to reproduce.
-Preferably a screencast (there are several third party Chrome apps that can capture screencasts e.g. Screencastify).
+A description of the issue and instructions to reproduce it, preferably including a screencast.
+There are several third-party Chrome OS apps that can capture screencasts such as Screencastify®.

 The website you are trying to connect to.
-Please file separate bug reports for separate websites.
+File separate bug reports for separate websites.